trickstercache/trickster/docs/developer/backend-extensibility.md

 - What URL paths and methods must be supported, and which engine through which to route each path (Basic HTTP Proxy, Object Proxy Cache, or Time Series Delta Proxy Cache).
 The proxy engines will call your client implementation's interface exports in order to service user requests.

-- What data inputs the origin expects (Path, URL parameters, POST Data, HTTP Headers, cookies, etc.), and how to manipulate the query's time range when constructing those inputs to achieve a desired result.
+- What data inputs the backend expects (Path, URL parameters, POST Data, HTTP Headers, cookies, etc.), and how to manipulate the query's time range when constructing those inputs to achieve a desired result.

 - The Content Type, format and structure of the Provider's datasets when transmitted over the wire.